AI Search Glossary - Every Term Defined

 Crawl-to-Referral Ratio

 The crawl-to-referral ratio measures how many pages an AI platform crawls for every one referral visit it sends back.
-Perplexity has the best ratio at under 200:1.
-ChatGPT is approximately 1,000:1.
-Claude has the worst at 23,951:1.
+Search-and-citation crawlers (such as those behind Perplexity) tend to have lower ratios, while training crawlers access many pages but send little or no referral traffic.
 A lower ratio means the platform is more likely to send traffic to sources it cites.

 See: Platform comparison with ratio data